What Is a Tradeline on a Credit Report?

 A tradeline on a credit report is a credit account.
 Credit agencies build credit reports on individuals based on these tradelines.
 Each tradeline includes information reported by the creditor, including:

 - Current balance

 - Credit limit or loan amount

 - Amount of the last payment

 - Current account status

 Your credit score, the three-digit number that measures your creditworthiness, is calculated using tradeline information from your credit report.
-If you've been responsible with your credit obligations, i.e., made your payments on time and kept your balances low, you'll have a high credit score to show for your efforts.
+If you've made your payments on time, kept your balances low, and otherwise been responsible with your credit obligations, then your tradelines will contain positive information, and you'll have a high credit score to show for your efforts.

-To generate a credit score for you, your credit report must have at least one tradeline that's been open and active in the past six months for the credit scoring calculation.
+Without a tradeline, you can't have a credit score.
+For the credit scoring calculation to work, your credit report must have at least one tradeline that's been open and active in the past six months.